 The state of California has the largest economy in the United States.
 Its gross state product of $3.16 trillion supersedes that of Texas (the second largest) by $1.26 trillion.
-Actually, if California was a sovereign nation, it would be the 5th largest economy in the world, behind Germany and slightly above India.
+Actually, if California were a sovereign nation, it would be the fifth largest economy in the world, behind Germany and slightly above India.
 California’s economic hegemony is based partly on the roles played by small businesses.

 Below are a few statistics on small businesses in California:

-- There are 4.8 million micro-enterprises, that’s 99.8% of all businesses in the state.
+- There are 4.8 million micro-enterprises in California, comprising 99.8% of all businesses in the state.

 - Micro-enterprises employ approximately 7.2 million people, 48.5% of the private workforce.

 - A total of 1.2 million members of minority groups are self-employed.

 - 681,997 small enterprises are engaged in the professional, scientific, and technical services sector, which makes this the largest industry in the state.

 - There are 1,677 small enterprises engaged in the utilities sector, with 2,131 employees.
 This is the smallest industry in the state.